OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 chapter) to reduce the cost of the second kernel launch.

-*Note: Because the `kernels` directive instructs the compiler to search for parallelism, there is no similar technique for `kernel`, but the `parallel` approach above can be easily placed betweek `kernels` regions.*
+*Note: Because the `kernels` directive instructs the compiler to search for parallelism, there is no similar technique for `kernels`, but the `parallel` approach above can be easily placed between `kernels` regions.*

 Case Study - Optimize Data Locality
 -----------------------------------